Recent from talks

 Sometime after the eleventh century a band of Mac-an-leistears settled in Glen Orchy, Argyll.
 There they became arrow makers to the Clan MacGregor.
 Other small groups of Mac-an-leisters settled in glens that belonged to other clans, in order to make arrows for them.

-The first recorded clan chief was Angus Mac-an-leister, who was born in about 1450.
-However, Duncan Campbell of Glenorchy, who was in high royal favour with James VI of Scotland coveted the Mac-an-leister's lands.
-Campbell had royal authority to maintain a large band of armed retainers who he employed in a campaign of intimidation and violence.
+According to ancient family lore, Duncan Campbell of Glenorchy, who was in high royal favour with James VI of Scotland coveted the Mac-an-leister's lands.
+Campbell had royal authority to maintain a large band of armed retainers who he employed in a campaign of intimidation and violence under the guise of keeping the peace among warring clans in Argyllshire and Perthshire.
 Campbell deliberately provoked a dispute with the Mac-an-leister chief and trumped up a murder charge against him.
-As a result, Mac-an-leister was compelled to sign a deed in which all of his family lands were ceded to the Campbells, and from then onwards they were only tenants in Glen Orchy.
+As a result, Mac-an-leister was compelled to sign a deed in which all of his family lands were ceded to the Campbells.
+From 1587 onwards, the Mac-an-leisters were merely tenants of the land in Glen Orchy.

 During the Jacobite rising of 1715, Archibald, the ninth chief of the clan, led the Mac-an-leisters in support of the Jacobites.
 Thirty years later, his younger brother John did the same in the Jacobite rising of 1745.
 However, in the latter rebellion, Archibald supplied men to the British-Hanoverian forces under his Campbell overlords, thereby avoiding forfeiture.